gogins/csound-webserver-opcodes/README.md

 that contains the Csound piece.
 Additional Web pages, JavaScript files, images, and so on can be loaded from the base URI.

-The `file` URI scheme does not permit relative filepaths.
+The `file` URL scheme does not permit relative filepaths.
 However, it is easy, in csound, to construct an absolute filepath given that Csound knows what its current working directory is.
 You can use the `pwd` opcode to get this:
 ```